 Chelmsford is a medium-sized town located in the state of Massachusetts.
 With a population of 35,149 people and eight constituent neighborhoods, Chelmsford is the 46th largest community in Massachusetts.

 Housing costs in Chelmsford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Chelmsford is a decidedly white-collar town, with fully 86.64% of the workforce employed in white-collar jobs, well above the national average.
+Chelmsford is a decidedly white-collar town, with fully 86.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chelmsford is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Chelmsford who work in management occupations (13.41%), office and administrative support (10.20%), and sales jobs (9.96%).
+There are especially a lot of people living in Chelmsford who work in management occupations (12.58%), office and administrative support (10.68%), and computer science and math (10.22%).

 Also of interest is that Chelmsford has more people living here who work in computers and math than 95% of the places in the US.

+Chelmsford is a somewhat ethnically-diverse town.
 The people who call Chelmsford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chelmsford residents report their race to be White, followed by Asian.
-Important ancestries of people in Chelmsford include English, Italian, French , and German.
+Important ancestries of people in Chelmsford include Italian, English, French , and German.

 The most common language spoken in Chelmsford is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Other Asian languages.